Cosmological constraints on the decay of heavy relics into neutrinos: Results and discussion

-In the left panel of the figure, we show the combination of the constraints resulting from CMB and BBN observations.
-These constraints have been obtained from the general bounds in the $f_{\rm \phi}\zeta_{\rm EM}-\tau_\phi$ plane discussed in Sec.~\ref{sec:probes}, by using the relation presented in Fig.~\ref{fig:zeta} and assuming the arbitrary value of $f_\phi=1$ (i.e.~for a $\phi$ abundance, which -- if it was not decaying -- would be equal today to the DM abundance).
+In the left panel of Fig.~\ref{fig:final}, we show the combination of the constraints resulting from CMB and BBN observations, obtained as discussed in Sec.~\ref{sec:probes} by using the relation\footnote{As a remark, if instead of using the correct red curve in Fig. \ref{fig:zeta} one was to use the PPPC prediction, the constraints displayed in Fig. \ref{fig:final} would be cut off at $m_\phi\simeq250$ GeV, which is where the PPPC predicts $\zeta_{\rm EM}$ to drop to zero.} presented in Fig.~\ref{fig:zeta}.
+Here, all bounds have been calculated for the arbitrary value $f_\phi=1$ (i.e.~for a $\phi$ abundance, which -- if it was not decaying -- would be equal today to the DM abundance).
 In this plot, the relatively small hatched area indicates the region where muon pairs can efficiently be produced and then partly decay back into neutrinos.
 As explained above, we neglect this effect and consequently the results are only approximate in this region, with the overall bound changing by at most 20\%.

-Overall, we find that CMB anisotropy constraints (green) from Planck 2015 can probe mediator masses down to approximately 10$\,\mathrm{GeV}$ for lifetimes around the epoch of recombination (which we show as a dashed black line for reference).
+Overall, we find that CMB anisotropy constraints (green) from Planck 2015 can probe mediator masses down to approximately 10$\,\mathrm{GeV}$ for lifetimes around the epoch of recombination (which we show as a dotted black line for reference).
 Note that these bounds are expected to improve~\cite{Lucca2019Synergy} with a Planck 2018 analysis and in the next decade with data from CMB-S4~\cite{Abazajian2016CMB, Abazajian2019CMB}, possibly reaching masses of the order of a fraction of a GeV.
 For lifetimes larger than roughly $10^{14}\,\mathrm{s}$, CMB anisotropy constraints on $m_\phi$ reduce linearly with $\tau_\phi$, and as soon as we consider lifetimes larger than the age of the Universe (indicated by the dashed-dotted black line) the cosmic-ray and high-energy neutrino experiments come into play.
 These latter bounds are summarised in e.g.~Fig.~2 of~\cite{Esmaili:2012us}.